Internships: A guide for Industry

 Please familiarise yourself with the dates below which outline due dates involved with advertising with the Faculty of Engineering and IT.

-Internship start and end dates must align within the Summer 2024 dates to be counted toward internship hours (320 - 350).
+Internship start and end dates must align within the semester dates to be counted toward internship hours (320 - 350).

-If the internship is between 10 and 16 weeks of placement, students can commence their internship 2 weeks before Summer 2024 start date.
-In addition, they can work 2 weeks beyond the Summer 2024 end date.
+If the internship is between 10 and 16 weeks of placement, students can commence their internship 2 weeks before semester start date.
+In addition, they can work 2 weeks beyond the semester end date.

-If the internship is less than 10 weeks, it must be completed in the Summer 2024 teaching dates.
+If the internship is less than 10 weeks, it must be completed in the semester teaching dates.
 There are no allowances to this.

 What can you expect from an intern?